Frank C, Kraeutner SN, Rieger, M, & Boe SG. Learning motor actions via imagery – perceptual or motor learning? Psychological Research (in press 2022).

 Kraeutner SN, Cui AX, Boyd LA, & Boe SG.
 Modality of practice modulates resting state connectivity during motor learning.
 Neuroscience Letters, 2022; 11: 136659.

 Larssen B, Kraeutner SN, & Hodges, N. Implicit adaptation processes promoted by immediate offline visual and numeric feedback.
-Journal of Motor Behavior. (in press)
+Journal of Motor Behavior.
+2022; online article ahead of print.

 Ferris J, Greeley B, Vavasour I, Kraeutner SN, Rinat S, Ramirez J, Black S, & Boyd LA.
 In vivo myelin imaging and tissue microstructure in white matter hyperintensities and perilesional white matter.
 Brain Communications, 2022; 4(3): fcac142.
 (Open access – read it here)